isc-projects/bind9/PLATFORMS.md

 compiler is needed, either in the form of builtin operations, C11 atomics, or the `Interlocked` family of functions on Windows.

-BIND 9.15 requires fairly recent version of libuv library to run (>= 1.x).
-For some of the older systems listed below, you will have to install updated libuv package from sources such as EPEL, PPA and other native sources for updated packages.
-The other option is to install libuv from sources.
+BIND 9.15 requires a fairly recent version of `libuv` (at least 1.x).
+For some of the older systems listed below, you will have to install an updated `libuv` package from sources such as EPEL, PPA, or other native sources for updated packages.
+The other option is to build and install `libuv` from source.

+Certain optional BIND features have additional library dependencies.
+These include `libxml2` and `libjson-c` for statistics, `libmaxminddb` for geolocation, `libfstrm` and `libprotobuf-c` for DNSTAP, and `libidn2` for internationalized domain name conversion.

 ISC regularly tests BIND on many operating systems and architectures, but lacks the resources to test all of them.
 Consequently, ISC is only able to